 The Inspectorate of Labour and Mines (ITM) is competent in terms of working conditions and protection of workers in the exercise of their professional activity.
-ITM's aim is to help develop a culture of prevention and cooperation concerning working conditions, including the health, safety and hygiene of the employee, with respect to all aspects of employment law.
+The ITM's aim is to help develop a culture of prevention and cooperation concerning working conditions, including the health, safety and hygiene of employees with respect to all aspects of employment law.

 Year in review

 i Modification of leave for family reasons for a child with a disability